truecharts/public/website/src/content/docs/guides/vpn-setup.md

 ## Talos specific config

-In talos in order to use the tun interface for Glutun a workaround is needed otherwise you will get an error with permissions creating the tun interface.
+In talos in order to use the tun interface for Gluetun a workaround is needed otherwise you will get an error with permissions creating the tun interface.

 ### Step 1: Add the generic-device-plugin